What Is a Healthy Overhead Percentage for a Dental Practice in 2026?

 Q4.
 What is the largest overhead category?
 Staff compensation and benefits.
 In a healthy GP solo practice, total staff cost typically runs 25 to 30 percent of collections, making it the largest line item and the most sensitive to operational drift.
 Lab fees, occupancy, and supplies follow, each typically in the 5 to 10 percent range.
 Marketing varies most widely, from under 2 percent for retention-driven practices to over 8 percent for acquisition-dependent ones.

 Q5.
 How quickly can an above-range practice return to the healthy range?
 Staffing and lease normalization typically takes 12 to 24 months, gated by attrition cycles and lease-renewal calendars.
-Marketing and supply normalization is faster, generally 6 to 12 months.
-Equipment lease commitments are slowest.
-PPR's valuation framework rewards demonstrated trailing-twelve-months improvement, not announced intentions.
+Marketing and supply normalization runs faster, generally 6 to 12 months.
+Equipment lease commitments are slowest, often locked through original term length.
+Buyers underwrite on trailing-twelve-months performance, so a turnaround initiated 24 months before listing shows up in the financials at sale.
+A turnaround initiated six months before listing does not.

 Limitations#